Staff Personnel Manual (SPP)

 - Redlined

-- Receiving compensation at or above the maximum of the pay
+- Receiving compensation at or above the upper value of the market zone.

 - Reduction in Force